fabric8io/fabric8/quickstarts/beginner/camel-eips/README.md

         log:tail

+### Using the web console

+You can deploy and run this example from the web console, as follows:

+1. It is assumed that you have already created a fabric and are logged into a container called `root`.
+1. Login the web console
+1. Click the Wiki button in the navigation bar
+1. Select `example` --> `quickstarts` --> `beginner` --> `camel.eips`
+1. Click the `New` button in the top right corner
+1. In the Create New Container page, enter `mychild` in the Container Name field, and click the *Create and start container* button

-### How to try this example from shell
+## How to try this example from shell

+The following information is divded into two sections, whether you are using the command line shell in fabric, or using the web console

+### Using the command line shell

 To use the application be sure to have deployed the quickstart in fabric8 as described above.
 Successful deployment will create and start a Camel route in fabric8.

 1. As soon as the Camel route has been started, you will see a directory `instances/mychild/work/eip/input` in your fabric8 installation.
-2. Copy the file you find in this example's `src/main/resources/data` directory to the newly created `instances/mychild/work/eip/input` directory.
+1. Copy the file you find in this example's `src/main/resources/data` directory to the newly created `instances/mychild/work/eip/input` directory.
-3. Wait a few moments and you will find multiple files organized by geographical region under `instances/mychild/work/eip/output`:
+1. Wait a few moments and you will find multiple files organized by geographical region under `instances/mychild/work/eip/output`:
 ** `2012_0003.xml` and `2012_0005.xml` in `instances/mychild/work/eip/output/AMER`
 ** `2012_0020.xml` in `instances/mychild/work/eip/output/APAC`
 ** `2012_0001.xml`, `2012_0002.xml` and `2012_0004.xml` in `instances/mychild/work/eip/output/EMEA`
-4. Use `log:display` on the shell to check out the business logging.
+1. Use `log:display` on the shell to check out the business logging.
         [main]    Processing orders.xml
         [wiretap]  Archiving orders.xml
         [splitter] Shipping order 2012_0001 to region EMEA